AnjumShehzad7/Anomaly_Detection_In_Surveillance_Videos/README.md

-# Real world Anomaly Detection in Surveillance Videos : Pytorch RE-Implementation
+# Anomaly Detection in Surveillance Videos : Pytorch RE-Implementation

 This repository is a re-implementation of "Real-world Anomaly Detection in Surveillance Videos" with pytorch.
 As a result of re-implementation, this code achieved a much higher AUC than the older version of this code.